-Dr. Hal S. Blatman, founder and medical director of The Blatman Health and Wellness Center has brought affordable thermal breast imaging technology to the Cincinnati area.
+Dr. Hal S. Blatman, founder and medical director of The Blatman Health and Wellness Center, has brought affordable and state-of-the-art thermal breast imaging technology to the Cincinnati area.

-The scanned images taken at The Blatman Health and Wellness Center are sent to a qualified reader for analysis and evaluation.
-Within a few weeks, your breast thermography images will be sent to the physician of your choice along with a comprehensive report.
+The scanned images taken at The Blatman Health and Wellness Center are sent to a certified reader for analysis and evaluation.
+Within a few weeks, your breast thermography images will be sent to the physician of your choice, along with a comprehensive report.
 Dr. Blatman will be available to review the report with you or your doctor should there be any questions.

 Understanding Thermal Breast Imaging